cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Hauntwoods Shrieker

-Equivalent cards to Hauntwoods Shrieker (a green creature with trample and flipping into a bigger threat) include:
+Equivalent cards to Hauntwoods Shrieker (a green-black creature with menace and exile recursion effect) include:

 Reason: